-Inside, the lounge opens up to reveal some private meeting rooms to the left and 2 large communal lounges to the right, the latter of which backs onto the food and drinks offering.
+Inside, the lounge opens up to reveal some private meeting rooms to the left and two large communal lounges to the right, the latter of which backs onto the food and drinks offering.
 The natural creams and oatmeals make the lounge feel relaxing.
 Plentiful sofa-style seats arranged in groups of 2 to 6 offer guests plenty of room to relax.
-There is also a shared dining table area for about 10 guests.
+There is also a shared dining table area for about ten guests.

 Throughout the day, the food offering remains generous with cakes, cookies, and scones with jam and cream.
-I can recommend the lemon drizzle cake – it is good enough to merit a second slice.
-There is also an all-day snack offering of nuts, smarties, sweeties, and crisps.
+I recommend the lemon drizzle cake – it is good enough to merit a second slice.
+There is also an all-day snack of nuts, smarties, sweeties, and crisps.